verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] This fits in the gentle slope of your neck
 - [ ] unstoppable force meets an immovable object
 - [ ] please be patient with me, everything i learned in childhood was wrong
+- [ ] In a rich man’s house, there is nowhere to spit but his face.